aws-samples/serverless-patterns/multi-account-private-apigw-ecs-sam/README.md

     - Enter **Central ApiGateway Account ID**.
 This will be used to allow Central API Gateway account to access VPC Endpoint Service in this account

     -  Enter **stack name** and desired **AWS Region**.
-    -  Enter **current account's VPC ID** where NLB and ECS Fargate will be created.
-    -  Enter **1st and 2nd Private Subnet IDs**.
-    -  Enter **Central Account's VPC ID**.
-This will be used in the Private API's resource policy.
     -  Allow SAM CLI to create IAM roles with the required permissions.
 3. Note the outputs from the SAM deployment process.
-This contains the `API Gateway Invoke URL`, which will be used as inputs for central account's stack deployment.
+This contains the `VPCEndpointServiceId`, which will be used as inputs for central account's stack deployment.

 <!-- #### AccountB
 1. In account B, where you would like to create **private API Gateway** with **Lambda** integration, navigate to the `accountB` directory from the main directory and deploy using *(if you are in a different directory, then run `cd ..` before entering the below command)*: